JurekInholland/djangohotelfinder/readme.md

 ## Start the app

 - clone this repo
-- supply username and password for http auth in docker.compose.yml
+- supply http auth user and password for the cronjob in docker.compose.yml
 - run `docker-compose up --build`

+To run manage.py within the container:
+`docker exec -it hotelmanager python3 manage.py`

+To run tests:
+`docker exec -it hotelmanager python3 manage.py collectstatic` `docker exec -it hotelmanager python3 manage.py test hotelfinder.apps.hotelmanagement.tests`